awsdocs/amazon-lightsail-developer-guide/doc_source/troubleshooting-lightsail-load-balancer-issues.md

 Choose the issue below that best describes your problem, and follow the links to fix the issue\.
 If you encounter an issue that's not in the list, use the **Questions?
 Comments?** link at the bottom of this page to submit feedback or contact AWS Customer Support\.

 **I can't create a certificate\.**
-There is a limit to the number of certificates you can create in an AWS account\.
-For more information, see [Limits](http://docs.aws.amazon.com/acm/latest/userguide/acm-limits.html)\.
-The same limits apply to Lightsail certificates for load balancers\.
+There is a quota to the number of certificates you can create in an AWS account\.
+For more information, see [Quotas](http://docs.aws.amazon.com/acm/latest/userguide/acm-limits.html) in the AWS Certificate Manager User Guide\.
+The same quota apply to Lightsail certificates for load balancers\.
 *Actual error message:*  **Sorry, you've requested too many certificates for your account\.**

 **I can't attach any more instances to my load balancer\.**
-You can attach as many Lightsail instances as you like to your load balancer, as long as you stay within the limit of 20 total Lightsail instances per AWS account\.
+You can attach as many Lightsail instances as you like to your load balancer, as long as you stay within the quota of 20 total Lightsail instances per AWS account\.
 *Actual error message:*  **Sorry, you've reached the maximum number of instances you can attach to this load balancer\.**

 **I can't attach a specific instance to my load balancer\.**